Mendral

 PostHog commit duration trend over one week

 On their busiest day (a Tuesday), they burned through 300 days of compute in 24 hours.
-These are not the numbers of a team with a CI problem.
-These are the numbers of a team that moves extremely fast and takes testing seriously.
+This is what a fast-moving team that takes testing seriously looks like.

 The physics of scale